Agriculture

 Top Potato Producing States - Assam

-Assam, however, is traditionally known for tea and rice production, but in recent years, its unique topography and climate have been conducive to potato cultivation.
-In total, the state produced 911.33 thousand tonnes of potatoes, which led to around 1.60% of the total production.
-Its regions, Tinsukia and Dibrugarh, have been notable contributors.
-The popular potato varieties cultivated in Assam are Kufri Chandramukhi, Kufri Jyoti, and Kufri Sindhuri.
+The unique topography and climate of Assam have been conducive to potato cultivation.
+The state produced 797.56 thousand tonnes of potatoes, which led to around 1.36% of the total production.
+Tinsukia and Dibrugarh are the most notable contributors.
+The popular potato varieties grown in Assam are Kufri Chandramukhi, Kufri Jyoti, and Kufri Sindhuri.

 Jharkhand